f5devcentral/adaptiveapps/3-speed-deployments/deploy-api-to-f5-nginx-management-suite/README.md

 * NMS_PASSWORD: Password of the Management Suite account that will be making the updates.
 * NMS_API_HOST: Hostname of NGINX Data Plane host.
 * NMS_DEV_HOST: Hostname of the NGINX Developer Portal host.
+* SVC_HOST: The hostname of the backend that is serving the API.

 ### CI/CD Example
 Below is an example of running the playbook in a GitLab CI/CD job.